Skip Navigation

 Cancer center researchers are examining ways to reduce cancer disparities.
 Because the issue is so multifaceted, so are our efforts.

 Public education is an important aspect of cancer control.
-This includes increasing awareness of risk factors that increase the risk for developing cancer, earlier cancer detection and the research being developed to prevent and treat cancer.
+This includes expanding awareness of factors that increase the risk for developing cancer, earlier cancer detection and the research being developed to prevent and treat cancer.
 One of the ways the cancer center promotes education is through its weekly podcast series, Bench to Bedside.
 Viewers can tune in to learn about the latest research, treatment advances and screening guidelines and pose questions to experts.

 Regular screening is linked to early detection, which can mean better outcomes.
 In some cases, screening can detect pre-cancerous conditions to prevent cancer from developing in the first place.
-The cancer center partners with its outreach network, Masonic Cancer Alliance, to provide screening opportunities to people living in our catchment area.
+The cancer center partners with its outreach network, the Masonic Cancer Alliance, to provide screening opportunities to people living in our catchment area.
 For example, a community health educator works with the Black/African American community to increase awareness about colorectal cancer screening

 Doctor screening for skin cancer